 Four students are chosen based on academic merit and citizenship, as well as an application essay.
 Students are housed at Plymouth College, a boarding school in Southern England where they are fully immersed in British boarding school life.
 Additionally, the group spends time visiting historical sites both in the south of England and in the city of London.
-Only students who have never traveled outside their home country are eligible for this trip as the trip is generously supported by friend of the Academy, Mr. Lev Hubbard.
+Only students who have never traveled outside their home country are eligible for this trip as it is generously supported by friend of the Academy, Mr. Lev Hubbard.
 Preference will be given to those in good academic standing, who have demonstrated responsible citizenship and have a willingness to assist in the hosting of visiting Plymouth College students.

-India - March Break
+India - March Break - FULL

 Faculty Leaders: Ms. Mahoney and Mr. Dziura